 The Priorat’s soils and climate, however, make it an ideal candidate for organic viticulture: The low rainfall (approximately 350 mm per annum), low humitidy, high temperatures and good ventilation makes fungal deseases very rare.
 As a result it is very unusual to need to use any copper based treatments, leaving the use of powdered sulphur as the main vineyard treatment.
 The Totrix Moth, whose larva penetrate the grapes and can cause rot, is treated with bacillus thuringiensis.

 Chemical fertilisers are also outlawed by organic farming regulations.
 In flatter, more fertile areas, these are replaced with “green fertilisers” – planting grasses between the vine rows in winter – but on the steep slopes of the Priorat this is not practical, leaving only the occasional use of small amounts of organic manures placed around the roots of younger plants.

-Our organic wines fall under the control of the CCPAE (Consell Català de la producció agrària ecològica).
+All our wines are 100% organic, and fall under the control of the CCPAE (Consell Català de la producció agrària ecològica).
 This is a public watchdog responsible to the Ministry of Agriculture of the Catalan Government.
 This organisation undertakes regular inspections and certifies that the terms of the European Regulation 2092/91 on organic produce are adhered to.